RushakPachpande/OIBSIP/README.md

 This project is a great way to practice basic Java concepts such as loops, conditional statements, and random number generation.

+## **3. Online Examination** ##
+It is a simple Java-based console application designed to test and enhance your knowledge on various topics like OOP, Java, SQL, HTML, CSS, JavaScript, and Python.
+This quiz app provides a simple interface to take quizzes, update user profile, and track scores.
+  ### Features :
+  - **User Authentication :** Secure login system to ensure that only registered users can access the quiz.
+    Option to update user profile and change password.
+  - **Quiz Functionality :** Questions are dynamically retrieved from the database.
+Includes multiple-choice questions (MCQs) across various topics such as OOP, Java, SQL, HTML, CSS, JavaScript, and Python.
+Feedback is provided at the end of the quiz, including the score and correct answers.
+  - **Session Management :** Allows users to log out and safely end the session.
+Ensures secure session handling for each user.
+  - **Scoring System :** Displays the number of correct answers and the user’s final score.

+This project perfect for practicing Java basics such as loops, conditionals, and database connectivity.

 ## Technologies Used

 - Java